snazzyandy/tidy_tuesday/README.md

 # tidy_tuesday
-Code dumb for my poor attempts at datavis
+Dumb code  for my poor attempts at datavis